Marathon (1994 video game): Multiplayer

-Storyline
+Plot

 Marathon primarily takes place in 2794 aboard the UESC Marathon, a large Earth colony ship constructed from the Martian moon Deimos.
 The Marathons mission is to travel to the Tau Ceti system and build a colony on its fourth planet.
 The player's character is an unnamed security officer assigned to the Marathon.
 The narrative is presented to the player using messages on computer terminals scattered throughout the game's levels.
 These messages include crew logs, historical documents, and other records, but principally include conversations that the player character has with three artificial intelligences (AIs) that run UESC Marathon: Leela, Durandal, and Tycho.

 At the start of the game, the player character is aboard a shuttle returning from the colony to Marathon when an alien ship attacks the system.
 The officer makes his way to Marathon to find that the aliens used an electromagnetic pulse to disable much of the ship.
 Of the three AIs, only Leela is functional, and she guides the officer in a counter-strike against the aliens and to restore the other AIs and key systems.
 Leela learns that Durandal (one of the shipboard AIs) had been in contact with the aliens prior to their engagement with Marathon.
 The alien race, known as the S'pht, are being forced to fight by the Pfhor, an insectoid-like race.
 Leela soon discovers that Durandal had become "rampant" before the attack, and is able to think freely for himself.
 Leela aids the officer to disable Durandal's access to vital Marathon systems while sending a warning message to Earth, but in turn Durandal has the Pfhor send more forces to attack the Marathon, ultimately kidnapping the security officer.
 Leela intercedes to free the officer, but warns him that the S'pht attack has nearly destroyed her systems.
 The officer races to complete a bomb in the ship's engineering rooms, hoping it will force the Pfhor and S'pht to leave, but it is too late as Leela is "killed" by the S'pht, and Durandal takes over, forcing the officer to continue to follow his orders to stay alive.

 Durandal has the officer repair the ship's transporters, allowing him to go aboard the alien Pfhor vessel.
 Inside, while fighting off the Pfhor, the officer discovers a large cybernetic organism that the Pfhor use to control the S'pht.
 The officer destroys the organism, and guided by Durandal, the S'pht revolt against the Pfhor, first on their ship, and then aboard the Marathon.
 With most of the Pfhor threat gone, Durandal announces his intention to transfer himself to the Pfhor ship, which the S'pht have control of, and leave with them.
 As a parting gift, Durandal reveals that Leela was never fully destroyed, and the S'pht release their grasp on her before departing.
 As the alien ship departs the system, the officer works with Leela to clear the last remaining Pfhor aboard Marathon before assessing the full damage that has been done.